jcoliver/dig-coll-borderlands/docs/download-texts.md

 See development script called download-dev.py

+## 2020-03-25
+In the JSON response, each element in 'items' is effectively a page, and that page number is stored in the 'sequence' element.
+The date of publication is formatted at YYYYMMDD and is in the 'date' element.
+Could use a file naming convention that is: date-sequence.txt.
+**Question:** Do we care about situations where the number of pages in a single issue is greater than nine?
+These may cause changes when sorting files... date-1.txt date-2.txt
+...
+date-10.txt

+**Question:** Do we want to create documents that are entire volumes?
+That is create a single text file with the text for an entire day's paper.
+If so, do these live in the same folder?
+These would then be named date.txt.
+This could be done after download occurs.

 ## 2020-03-24
 In conversations with LoC folks, there is an API for all records for a particular title: